Search waiting | Matsusada Precision

 Searching...

-Surface analysis is the process of analyzing the surface of a solid to determine the surface shape, physical properties, chemical bonds, boundary condition, and reaction status of the material.
+Surface analysis is the process of analyzing the surface of a solid to determine the topography, physical properties, chemical composition, and chemical states of a material's surface.

 There are several types of surface analysis: electron detection, X-ray detection, radiation detection, visible light detection, ion detection, luminescence detection, photon counting, and scanning with a probe.